tumi8/hloc/README.md

 Use option `-o` to validate against the current available measurements for the IP address.

 The `example-validation.sh` script provides an easier access to the script with usefull prefilled parameters.
-Check and adopt these accordingly
+Check and adopt these accordingly.